 Fixed index annuities are not a direct investment in the stock market.
 They are long term insurance products with guarantees backed by the issuing company.
 They provide the potential for interest to be credited based in part on the performance of specific indices, without the risk of loss of premium due to market downturns or fluctuation.
 Although fixed index annuities guarantee no loss of premium due to market downturns, deductions from your accumulation value for additional optional benefit riders or strategy fees associated with allocations to enhanced crediting methods could exceed interest credited to the accumulation value, which would result in loss of premium.
 They may not be appropriate for all clients.
 Interest credits to a fixed index annuity will not mirror the actual performance of the relevant index.

 "Income” refers to guaranteed payment of lifetime payment amounts (“LPAs”).
 It does not refer to interest credited to the contract.
 Consult with your own tax professional regarding tax treatment of LPAs, which will vary according to individual circumstances.

 Withdrawals taken in excess on the penalty free withdrawal allowed during the surrender charge period will be subject to surrender charges, and possibly a market value adjustment.
 Withdrawals taken prior to age 59 ½ may be subject to IRS penalties.

 Under current law, annuities grow tax deferred.
 An annuity is not required for tax deferral in qualified plans. annuities may be subject to taxation during the income or withdrawal phase.
-Neither Midland National, nor any agents acting on its behalf, should be viewed as providing legal, tax or investment advice.
+Neither North American, nor any agents acting on its behalf, should be viewed as providing legal, tax or investment advice.
 Rely on your own qualified adviser.